wrudebusch/camelfakespot/README.md

 Camel Camel Camel and FakeSpot Amazon product Python crawler

 ## Quick start
-Hint: Use Chromedriver and don't do the Fakespot step. (change the `webdriver.Firefox` to `webdriver.Chrome` where ever you see it).
+Hint: Use Chromedriver and don't do the Fakespot step. (change the `webdriver.Firefox` to `webdriver.Chrome` wherever you see it).

 ```sudo python3 -m pip install -U pip```

 ```sudo python3 -m pip install pandas selenium bs4```

 ## ARM geckodriver
-Below is the process to crosscompire the ARM (Raspberry Pi 4 compatible) Geckodriver for Firefox.
+Below is the process to crosscompile the ARM (Raspberry Pi 4 compatible) Geckodriver for Firefox.
 Which is needed because Fakespot.com on ARM Chrome will not let you use the search bar for some reason?

 ```sudo apt-get install mercurial```